Plantar Plate Tears Can Cause Floating Toes and Chronic Ball of Foot Pain

 What happens during the surgery?

-During a plantar plate tear surgery, the surgeon must sew together the tear of the plantar plate with strong thread.
+During a plantar plate tear surgery, the surgeon must sew together the tear of the plantar plate with strong thread or in some cases transfer your flexor tendon to pull the toe downwards.

 The Dorsal Approach